Every year that I have had a garden, I have grown basil.

 - Alternatively, pour the sauce into ice cube trays, and once frozen, transfer the single serving pesto cubes to an airtight container in the freezer.
 Stored in the freezer, you can enjoy fresh Italian pesto goodness all winter long.

-- Using a mezzaluna, start chopping the zucchini until minced.
+- Using a mezzaluna or sharpened chef's knife, start chopping the zucchini until minced.

-- Add garlic to the chopping, along with about 1/3 of the basil leaves.
+- Add garlic to the zucchini chopping, along with about 1/3 of the basil leaves.